jcrocholl/kossel/BOM.md

 ### STEP 8:  Verify motion
 You should now be able to move the roller through its entire axis of movement; ensure that as you move it up, one section of the drum unrolls while the other rolls.
-If your roller stops short, you've not left enough length on the roller at the end of step 2.
+If your roller stops short, you've not left enough length on the roller at the end of step 4.
+Go back.

 ### STEP 9:  Torque it up, baby